tomtom-forks/safe-settings/README.md

 >
 > Settings files must have a `.yml` extension only.
 For now, the `.yaml` extension is ignored.

 ## How it works

+`Safe-settings` is designed to run as a service listening for webhook events or as a scheduled job running on some regular cadence.
+It can also be triggered through GitHub Actions.
+(See the [How to use](#how-to-use) section for details on deploying and configuring.)

 ### Events
 The App listens to the following webhook events: